WICG/turtledove/FLEDGE_browser_bidding_and_auction_API.md

 ### Request Size Controls
 The `requestSize` field provided to `navigator.getInterestGroupAdAuctionData()` can be used to specify the maximum size of the returned request.
-If the `perBuyerConfig` field is not present (or is empty) then the `requestSize` field sets the maximum size for the returned encrypted blob.
-If the blob fits into a size bucket smaller than `requestSize` then that size will be used instead.
+If the `perBuyerConfig` field is not present and the blob fits into a size bucket smaller than `requestSize` then that size will be used instead.

 If the `perBuyerConfig` field is specified and non-empty, the returned encrypted